flore77/looks-same/README.md

 });
 ```

-## Returning the diff as a Buffer
+## Building diff image as a Buffer

-If you need to do something further with the diff, you must not write the diff on the disk and then read it, you should only set the `save` option to `false`.
+If you need to do something further with the diff, you must not write the diff on disk and then read it, you should only set the `save` option to `false` and a second parameter will be passed to the callback, a raw `buffer`.
 By default, the diff will be saved on the disk.

 ```javascript
 looksSame.createDiff({